GSA/idmanagement.gov/_sell/fipsannouncements.md

 During the transition period, please note the following:

-### Vendor Verification of System Health

-We ask that each Vendor schedule an in-person appointment with the Lab prior to June 3, 2022, to verify the health of its installed system.
+1. **Vendor Verification of System Health** - We ask that each Vendor schedule an in-person appointment with the Lab prior to June 3, 2022, to verify the health of its installed system.
 Each Vendor representative may test its system during the visit, but updating software and hardware will not be permitted.
 The Lab will perform a small number of tests from the FRTC during the visit.
 Results will be documented, signed by Vendor and Lab representatives, and submitted to GSA.
 For any Vendor that is unable to go to the Lab in person prior to June 3, 2022, the Lab will issue a status report to GSA reflecting the system’s state as “unknown.”
 Until an in-person visit with the new Lab provider occurs to establish system status, no new applications will be accepted.

-### Testing in Progress

-The Lab is making every effort to complete as much testing as possible before we enter the transition phase.
+2. **Testing in Progress** - The Lab is making every effort to complete as much testing as possible before we enter the transition phase.
 Testing for Vendor systems in process will conclude by May 27, 2022.

-### New Vendor Applications
-Applications received **before** May 31, 2022, will be reviewed by the existing Lab provider.
+3. **New Vendor Applications** - Applications received **before** May 31, 2022, will be reviewed by the existing Lab provider.
 Applications received **after** May 31, 2022, will be paused until the new provider is in place.

-### System Updates and New Installations
-System updates and new installations will not be processed until the new Lab provider is in place.
+4. **System Updates and New Installations** - System updates and new installations will not be processed until the new Lab provider is in place.

 We will issue an announcement in June detailing next steps in the transition process, including the process of moving existing systems to a new physical location.